Integrated health and social care - an ICS case study

 As an example, this is what we found about one of the people, Anne

 My problem – I have complications with my wrists, and everything I touch feels hot.
-It is a condition that is not curable.
+It is a rare condition that is not curable.
 What matters to me - I need help to live as normal life as much as possible.
 I need help dressing, cleaning the house and cooking.

 MeasuresThe summary of all the 35 people we worked with in the experiment